 A bit farther from Centro, to the south, is Pinnacles Resort 220.
 Although on the higher end of hotels in Puerto Vallarta, travelers enjoy this hotel for its rooftop pool.

 Still further from Centro, this time to the north, is Marina Vallarta.
-There are a large number of vacation rentals available in Marina Vallarta, many of them can be found on Airbnb.
+There are a large number of vacation rentals available in Marina Vallarta, many of them can be found on VRBO.
 This is a great option for families looking for a local experience.

 Suggested Puerto Vallarta itineraries